-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Price is shown as a purple triangle. (analysis methodology)
+Price is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Price sponsored bills primarily in these issue areas:

 Agriculture and Food (25%) Taxation (20%) Energy (14%) Government Operations and Politics (11%) Housing and Community Development (9%) Crime and Law Enforcement (7%) Transportation and Public Works (7%) Economics and Public Finance (7%)

 Some of Price’s most recently sponsored bills include...

 - H.R.
 17333 (93rd): A bill to amend the Internal Revenue Code of 1964 to exclude ...

 - H.R.
 17238 (93rd): Energy Revenue and Development Act